 Income figures are intended as a guide only.

-Working hours may fluctuate.
-There is a standard 37-hour, five-day week, but evening and sometimes weekend working is not unusual.
+Your working hours may fluctuate.
+There is a standard 37-hour, five-day week, but evening and weekend working is not unusual.
 Hours are likely to be particularly irregular when working to a tight deadline.
-Shifts are rare.
+Shift work is rare.